NETWAYS/icinga-servicenow-web/doc/01-About.md

 ## How it works

-The Icinga ServiceNow Integration has two components: a daemon, which receives notifications and sends them to ServiceNow. and an Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.
+The Icinga ServiceNow Integration has two components: a daemon, which receives notifications and sends them to ServiceNow and an Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.
 The daemon receives Icinga notification via HTTP and transforms them into a format that ServiceNow understands.

 This transformation is using two components: First, "templates" these are key-value objects that are attached to the notification information.
 For example: